sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/adapter_trimming.md

     docker run --rm=True -u $(id -u):$(id -g) -v $(pwd):/data "$@"
     ```
     To understand the `docker_run` function read the [Docker section of Data, Platforms & Tools](Advanced_Bioinformatics/bioinformatics_tools?id=_1-docker)
-- `staphb/fastqc`: the docker image
+- `staphb/fastqc`: the Docker image
 - `fastqc`: the tool
 -  `*.fastq.gz`: input files
    -  the `*` sign tells `fastqc` tool to run on files that end with `fastq.gz` in the folder